Nithivarn-Reddy/Cuisine-Predictor/README.md

 3) I have used RandomforestClassifier as my predictor after comparing the accuracies of several classifiers on the dataset.

 4) I know that we can't perfectly say that which classifier is best using train_test_split technique on the dataset, but over here I have only used that metric in calculating the accuracies of several classifiers and then selecting that classifier.

+5) Only one input list is provided by the user and it is comprised of strings.

 ### Functionality of each method in .ipynb